Pierre Laval: Early life

 Pierre Jean Marie Laval was born on 28 June 1883 in Châteldon, near Vichy in the northern part of Auvergne, the son of Gilbert Laval and Claudine Tournaire.
-According to some news outlets he possibly had some Moorish ancestry.
 His father worked as a café proprietor and postman.
 The family was comfortably off compared to the rest of the village: the café also served as a hostel and a butcher's shop, and Gilbert Laval owned a vineyard and horses.
 The last name "Laval" was widespread in the region at that time.
 The family branch was commonly named Laval-Tournaire, and his father had himself called "Baptiste Moulin".

 Laval was educated at the village school in Châteldon.
 At age 15, he was sent to the lycée Saint-Louis in Paris where he obtained his baccalauréat in July 1901.
 He then continued his studies in Southwestern France, in Bordeaux and Bayonne, where he learnt Spanish and met Pierre Cathala.
 Returning to Lyon, he spent the next year reading for a degree in zoology and served as a supervisor in various collèges and lycées of Lyon, Saint-Étienne and Autun to pay for his studies.

 Laval joined the socialist Central Revolutionary Committee in 1903, while he was living in Saint-Étienne, 55 km (34 mi) southwest of Lyon.
 During this period, Laval became familiar with the left-wing doctrines of Georges Sorel and Hubert Lagardelle.
 "I was never a very orthodox socialist", he declared more than forty years later in 1945, "by which I mean that I was never much of a Marxist.
 My socialism was much more a socialism of the heart than a doctrinal socialism ...
 I was much more interested in men, their jobs, their misfortunes and their conflicts than in the digressions of the great German pontiff."

 In 1903, he was called up for military service and, after serving in the ranks, was discharged for varicose veins.
 Laval returned to Paris in 1907 at the age of 24.
 In April 1913 he said that "barrack-based armies [were] incapable of the slightest effort, because they are badly-trained and, above all, badly commanded."
 Laval favoured abolition of the army and replacement by a citizens' militia.